International work helps build safer communities in the Philippines

 Section Leader Dr Andrew Jones said the work was a significant achievement as it was the most comprehensive risk assessment ever completed for the Greater Manila area.

-The project started in late 2010 in response to the impacts of severe flooding experienced in Manila in 2009 following Typhoon Ketsana (known locally as Ondoy).
-The first phase of the project was the acquisition of high resolution LIDAR data and aerial imagery, which provided a high-accuracy, 3-dimensional data of local topography and urban landscape, including the heights and shapes of vegetation and buildings.
+The project started in late 2010 in response to the impacts of severe flooding experienced in Manila following Typhoon Ondoy in 2009.
+The first phase of the project was the acquisition of high resolution LIDAR imagery, which provided a high-accuracy, 3-dimensional map of local topography and urban landscape, including the heights and shapes of vegetation and buildings.

-The in country launch of the outputs from the project was a spectacular success, with the Philippines Government acknowledging the meaningful difference the products will make to future land-use planning and other risk reduction efforts in Manila, and indicating a great appreciation for the work of the Australian Government.
+The recent launch of the outputs from the project was a spectacular success, with the Philippines Government acknowledging the meaningful difference the products will make to future land-use planning and other risk reduction efforts in Manila, and indicating a great appreciation for the work of the Australian Government.

-The recent disasters represented by the M7.2 earthquake in Bohol Province on 15 October 2013 and Typhoon Haiyan (known locally as Yolanda) across the Leyte and Samar provinces on 8 November 2013 have highlighted the value of products such as those developed through this project.
+The recent disasters represented by the M7.2 earthquake in Bohol Province on 15 October and Typhoon Haiyan across the Leyte and Samar provinces on 8 November have highlighted the value of products such as those developed through this project.

-A communication process is now underway with local governments to discuss how they might utilise the results of the study, now available via the Philippines Office of Civil Defense and the Philippine Geoportal .
+A communication process is now underway with local governments to discuss how they might utilise the results of the study, now available via the Philippines Office of Civil Defense and the Philippines Geoportal.

 A short video has been produced which explains the work undertaken during the project, highlighting the vast collaborative effort and outcomes achieved.